 Wordfence is an awesome “quick win” for beefing up your WordPress security, but there are many more actions that you should take to secure your site.
 Our WordPress Security Checklist guides you through 8 easy-to-follow steps to lock down your WordPress.
 Click the button below to get started:

 WordPress Security Checklist: Free Download

 Enter your details to download your free copy of the WordPress Security Checklist:

-You'll also get more awesome tech tips for online entrepreneurs sent straight to your inbox!
+You’ll also get Tiger Insider, our regular newsletter with awesome tech tips and special offers for online entrepreneurs sent straight to your inbox!